 Certifications and Compliance

-We take quality control seriously when it comes to our certifications and compliance with PCB assembly, electro-mechanical assembly, contract manufacturing, and prototyping, ensuring that our processes adhere to regulatory standards.
+We take quality control seriously when it comes to our certifications and compliance with PCB assembly, electro-mechanical assembly, and complete turnkey electronic contract manufacturing, ensuring that our processes adhere to regulatory standards.

 At TJM Electronics, we put quality first and provide our customers with the confidence that our facility, equipment, and processes are performed in a well-defined and strictly controlled environment.